CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/layout/footer.md

 ---
 title: Footer
 date: 2017-02-13
-description: Instructions for using the globa footer on your site.
+description: Instructions for using the global footer on your site.
 menu:
   main:
     parent: layout